 Australian Open: Naomi Osaka and Serena Williams progress to quarter-finals

-Naomi Osaka and Serena Williams reach the last eight at Australian Open after victories against Garbine Muguruza and Aryna Sabalenka, respectively; Osaka to face Hsieh Su-Wei next, while Williams awaits either Simona Halep or Iga Swiatek
+Naomi Osaka and Serena Williams reach the last eight at Australian Open after victories against Garbine Muguruza and Aryna Sabalenka, respectively; Osaka to face Hsieh Su-Wei next, while Williams awaits Simona Halep

 Naomi Osaka saved two match points to reach the Australian Open quarter-finals, while seven-time champion Serena Williams resisted a stern challenge to progress in three sets.